 In semester 2, students select 2 x 20 credit optional modules.
 Students must select one option from each of the two baskets (baskets B and C).

-Students are permitted to select one option from approved university-wide modules in exchange for basket A, B or C.
+Students are permitted to select one option from approved university-wide modules in exchange for basket B.